 ‘a light fruit cake rarely seen in Malta brings back memories of an English Easter.
-Hilda made a lovely bow and I topped the cake with raw marzipan during the show the day after it was baked.
-I base my recipe on Delia’s as you can never go wrong but these days I tend to swap the butter content with mascarpone as it has a lower calorific value’
+One of my colleagues made a lovely bow and I topped the cake with raw marzipan during the show the day after it was baked.’

 Prepare the raw marzipan the day before you are going to decorate the cake and keep it in the fridge.
 You will need: